Hutch79/kite/README.md

 volumes:
   kite-local-postgres:
 ```

-Run the file using `docker-compose up`.
-It will automatically mount the `kite.toml` file into the container.
+3. Create a `kite.toml` file next to your `compose.yml` and paste this config => [kite.example](https://github.com/merlinfuchs/kite/blob/main/kite-service/internal/config/default.toml)
+4. Start Kite with `docker compose up -d`

 You should not configure postgres in your config file as it's using the postgres instance from the container.
 Kite should now be accessible in your browser at [localhost:8080](http://localhost:8080).

 ### Building from source